Giving to Jewish Studies at MSU

 Julie and Ed Levy Jr. Scholarship for Student Leaders Studying in Israel

 This fund donated by industrialist Ed Levy Jr. supports student leaders at Michigan State University studying in Israel.
-The Levy Scholarship currently offers $2500 for summer study, and $3000 for semester or $5000 for academic year study to qualified students for study in Israel.
+The Levy Scholarship currently offers $2500 for summer study, and $3000 for the semester or $5000 for academic year study to qualified students for study in Israel.

 Ed and Dot Slade Scholarship for Study in Israel